 That’s the way we are.
 We live in the moment for the moment without thinking about the consequences of our choices.
 We need to do hard things.
 Besides choosing to eat healthy, hard things may include dealing with feelings and emotions at times when we’d rather just give in to them.

-If couples, especially those with children, would prevent much hurt if they would sit down together and work through their conflicts rather than head for a divorce lawyer.
+Couples, especially those with children, would prevent much hurt if they would sit down together and work through their conflicts rather than head for a divorce lawyer.
 Except for those who are in abusive relationships or consistent infidelity, most problems in a marriage can be worked through.
 So, you’ve lost your love for one another; that can be regained.
 I know, I’ve been there.
 Yes, it’s hard, but the result is better than divorce.
 Much better.

 At a time when my marriage was rough and I felt disdain for the behaviors of my husband, I didn’t feel love for him.
 I felt anger, hurt, and resentment.
 But I chose to love.
 I spoke love to a man who was treating me wrong.
 I acted like I loved him.
 And sure enough, eventually my feelings of love returned.
 Yes, it was hard, but the result allows me to live my ‘golden years’ with the husband of my youth.
 It didn’t happen overnight, but now he has become the husband he should have been all along.
 He’s great!